 Russell Kern, Ph.D, Executive Vice President and Chief Scientific Officer, became a Director in October 2008.
-Dr. Kern has served as our Chief Scientific Officer since June 2013 and previously served since December 2008 in various scientific research and management positions, including as Vice President Research and Development.
 Dr. Kern was trained in medical genetics, stem cell biology and international business administration, and holds an M.S. degree from Faculty of Fundamental Medicine of Moscow State University.
 He earned his Ph.D. degree in Physiology from Anokhin Research Institute of Normal Physiology, Russian Academy of Medical Sciences.
 Dr. Kern is a well-known speaker on stem cell biology, including the use of stem cells for neurology and skin regeneration.
 He has publications in the field of clinical and molecular biology, and is author of various patent applications.
 Dr. Russell Kern is the son of Dr. Andrey Semechkin, our Co-Chairman and Chief Executive Officer.